World stocks mixed, oil prices trade near $120 a barrel - NewsBreak

 Shares fell in Frankfurt, Paris and Tokyo but rose in London and Shanghai.
 U.S. futures edged lower ahead of the reopening of trading on Wall Street following Monday’s Memorial Day holiday.

-Oil prices were trading near $120 per barrel following the agreement by EU leaders to imports into the bloc as part of new sanctions against Moscow.
+Oil prices were trading near $120 per barrel following the agreement by EU leaders to embargo most Russian oil imports into the bloc as part of new sanctions against Moscow.

 The pact was worked out at a summit focused on helping Ukraine with a long-delayed package of new financial support.
 The embargo covers Russian oil brought in by sea, allowing a temporary exemption for imports delivered by pipeline.
 That was crucial to bring landlocked Hungary on board a decision that required consensus.